kragen/derctuo/markdown/bok-outline.md

 Particular textbooks to check out
 ---------------------------------

-[Jim Hefferon's _Linear Algebra_, _Theory of Computation_, and
+[Jim Hefferon’s _Linear Algebra_, _Theory of Computation_, and
 _Introduction to Proofs_][8] are cc-by-sa 3.0 disjunction GFDL, with
 LaTeX source.
-He says the linear algebra text is "a popular text".
-I haven't reviewed the books yet, but some people seem to like them, though [others tar them as unrigorous][12].
+He says the linear algebra text is “a popular text”.
+I haven’t reviewed the books yet, but some people seem to like them, though [others tar them as unrigorous][12].
 And they come with exercise solutions and video lectures.